K4TY87/Wealth-of-Nations/README.md

 # Wealth-of-Nations
 An insight to my understanding of Data and Data structures, Development of Data sets using Excel and an Introduction to Tableau.
 I hope you enjoy reading this as much as i enjoyed producing this document.
+Please download my handbook to see the extent of my knowledge, so far.

 ![image](https://user-images.githubusercontent.com/130657071/232029212-8a9721b4-2555-4d7a-906c-95204c686029.png)